mjrgh/pico-sdk-2.1.0/Snapshot-Creation-Notes.md

 Windows setup, and which tend to have incompatible changes often enough that Linux build procedures always insist on *specific* versions being installed.
 It's never enough to have python, you have to have python 3.6.7.12 exactly, or nothing works.
+And all of these are distributed in source-code form, so you can't just download a SETUP program for most of them; you have to download the source and then build it yourself, which is often difficult on Windows because the build processes depend on a bunch of Linus-specific tools.
+It becomes a bottomless cascade of tracking down dependencies for the dependencies.
 The magic of the automated 1.5.1 installer was that it included all of the required third-party tools at their required version levels, all pre-built and pre-packaged, so we didn't have to go through the arduous procedure of